If sperm cannot be collected by means of masturbation, they

 Treatment success versus the risk of multiple pregnancy

-In order for a woman over age 35 to maximize her chances of conceiving
+For a woman over age 35 to maximize her chances of

-with her own eggs and carrying a healthy pregnancy, she must have more embryos
+conceiving with her own eggs and carrying a healthy pregnancy, she may choose

-pregnancy to the babies, experts recommend limiting the number of embryos transferred.
-Based on your age and your situation, your doctor will recommend a certain number of embryos to be transferred.
+pregnancy, experts recommend limiting the number of embryos transferred.
+Your doctor will recommend a certain number of embryos to be transferred based on your age and specific situation.

 Women over 40 have a high rate of embryo loss when they use their own